spyder-ide/website-spyder/CONTRIBUTING.md

 git push -u origin <FEATURE-BRANCH>
 ```

-Finally, create a pull request to the [spyder-ide/website-spyder repository](https://github.com/spyder-ide/website-spyder/) on Github.
+Finally, create a pull request to the [spyder-ide/website-spyder repository](https://github.com/spyder-ide/website-spyder/) on GitHub.

 Thanks, and we look forward to your generous contributions!